This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I use an elastic bandage?

 Elastic bandages come in many different sizes and lengths.
 They may come with metal clips or tape to fasten it in place.
-Ask your caregiver to show you how to wrap the bandage.
+Ask your healthcare provider to show you how to wrap the bandage.
 The following steps will help you wrap an elastic bandage around your ankle.
 You can also wrap an elastic bandage around your knee, wrist, or elbow.

 - Hold the bandage so that the start of the roll is facing up.